 We have a curriculum, but we have fun with it!

 You know the saying, “All work and no play makes Jack a dull boy.“ Though children learn through play, the CDC uses the Creative Curriculum as the foundation for teaching and interacting with children.
 Sarah Jones, lead trainer for Child and Youth Services (CYS) in the Rheinland-Pfalz garrison explains, “Kids are learning through play.
 It is about the experiences they have that enhance their developmental progression.
 They don’t learn through flashcards.
 However, our curriculum allows for more intentional activities that are in line with the objectives we have for the children.“

 Teachers use explorative ways of educating that are individually tailored, since not every child is the same.
 For example, teachers come up with creative tasks to encourage interaction and conversation.
 This explorative learning method makes use of children’s natural curiosity.
 As a result, your child’s sensory perception is broadened, providing the basis for learning about concepts such as play, social-emotional skills, basic writing, and principles of technology and mechanics.

 CDCs do not rely on technology to entertain your children; therefore, you won’t find televisons here.
 Teachers and other children are in constant communication with your child.

 If you are apprehensive about how CDCs are run, visit one of the centers to see what they are all about.
-Jessica Terrel, director of Landstuhl Child Development Center 1, says “I would be more than happy to take parents on a tour around our center and show them what we do everyday.
-I would let the interactions between the teachers and children, as well as seeing the children develop through play, speak for themselves.”
+Jessica Terrel, former director of Landstuhl Child Development Center 1, says “We would be more than happy to take parents on a tour around our center and show them what we do every day.
+We would let the interactions between the teachers and children, as well as seeing the children develop through play, speak for themselves.”